-One of the key techniques to understand LAC and qAC is to consider the integrable (time) evolution of plane curves that preserves the invariant parameter of similarity geometry, which is known to be described by the Burgers hierarchy \cite{CQ}.
+One of the key techniques to understand the LAC and the qAC is to consider the integrable (time) evolution of plane curves that preserves the invariant parameter of the similarity geometry, which is known to be described by the Burgers hierarchy \cite{CQ}.
 The simplest evolution is given by

 which is rewritten in terms of the similarity Frenet frame $F(\theta)$ as

 The compatibility condition $\partial L/\partial t - \partial M/\partial \theta = LM-ML$ of \eqref{eqn:similarity_Frenet} and \eqref{eqn:similarity_frame} yields the \textit{Burgers equation}